 These Russian Companies are ending their ADR and GDR Programs

 In April 2022 Russia passed a law that is forcing many Russian companies to cease trading in depositary receipts within the coming months.
 The Russian legislator thus wishes to achieve that shares of Russian companies, in the future, are tradable only in Russia.

 Conversely, this also means that shares of major companies such as Gazprom, Magnit, Lukoil, Mobile TeleSystems, RusHydro, the LSR Group and the Federal Grid Company of Unified Energy System (FGC UES) will, soon already, only be tradable on the Moscow Stock Exchange.
 Partly this is already the case.
 Investors affected must therefore convert their depositary receipts to shares as quickly as possible.
-Anyone who does not manage to do this by the end of the applicable conversion period risks the total loss of their own investment.
+Otherwise, they risk the total loss of their own investment.

 In fact, all conversion periods for Russian depositary receipt programs have already expired.
 Accordingly, the responsible banks will probably try to sell the deposited securities that have not been converted by their owners in a timely manner.

 Fortunately, no case of such a forced sale has been reported so far.
 Therefore sometimes it is still possible to exchange depositary receipts for common shares again, although the respective ADR programs have already expired.
 However, it is completely unclear how long this will be the case.
 Therefore, affected investors should act quickly to protect their securities from forced sale.